Position : Tips - Quick fix: USB not working on Windows 10/8/7/XP

 Before you carry out any solutions, you should try the old but easiest method first: turn off computer and restart it.
 Sometimes you can end up with fixing the issue via this easiest solution.

-Step 1 Remove all USB devices connected to your computer and shut down system.
+Step 1.
+Remove all USB devices that are connected to your computer and shut down system.

-Step 2 Remove battery from your laptop and wait for about 10 minutes.
-If you are using desktop, unplug the power from the back of computer case.
+Step 2.
+Remove battery from your laptop and wait for about 10 minutes.
+If you are using a desktop, unplug the power from the back of the computer case.

-Step 3 Press power button to boot computer.
-When computer enters system, go ahead and connect your USB device.
+Step 3.
+Press power button to boot computer.
+When computer enters Windows 10 or Windows 11, go ahead and connect your USB devices.

 If restarting computer fixes the problem, you are done with the issue.
 If you are not that lucky, then go to following methods.

-Method 2: Try plugging into a different USB port
+Method 2: Try plugging the USB drive into a different USB port

 If the restarting does not help, you need to check if there is something wrong with the USB port.